ivawzh/heroku_image_uploader/README.markdown

 Please try this [live demo](http://heroku-image-uploader.herokuapp.com/).

-(NOTE preview tab is not implemented in the demo site.
-To see the results in preview, We will have to copy the image markdown urls and paste them in the real site https://help.heroku.com/tickets/new)
+NOTE preview tab is not implemented in the demo site.
+To see the results in preview, we will have to copy the image markdown urls and paste them in the real site https://help.heroku.com/tickets/new

 Snapshots: